 Fartillery: Meelo first airbends his fart to break his fall in an early chapter, later he weaponizes his fartbending against Equalist mooks.

-Father, I Don't Want To Fight: Occurs in Tarrlok'sbackstory.
-His father is obsessed with teaching him how to bloodbend but Tarrlok hates it and feels it's wrong to do it on the animals they are training on.
+Father, I Don't Want To Fight: Occurs in Tarrlok's backstory.
+His father is obsessed with teaching him how to bloodbend, but Tarrlok hates it and feels it's wrong to do it on the animals they are training on.
 He finally refuses when asked to bloodbend his brother.
-In the present day he still refuses to use them until forced to.
-In a way the same events lead the other brother to also refuse to 'fight'.
-The brother uses the powers his father taught them to stop *all* bending, not just bloodbending, as Amon to prevent anyone from behaving as his father used to.
+In the present day, he still refuses to use he ability until forced to.
+In a way the same events lead Noatak to also refuse to 'fight'.

 The Federation: The United Republic of Nations, a collection of former Fire Nation colonies created as a fifth nation.

 Fictional Sport: Pro-bending, where teams composed of one waterbender, one firebender and one earthbender compete against each other, trying to gain the most territory or knock out as many opponents as possible before time runs out.

 For the Mako/Korra/Asami Triangle: Subverted at first, with both girls eventually breaking up with Mako.
 Played straight in the Grand Finale, though, where Korra and Asami turn out to be the First Girl to each other.

 Flowers of Romance: In one episode, Bolin and Korra spend a night out together, and later Bolin decides to buy her some flowers.
 However, he goes to give them to her at the exact time that she's kissing Mako, his older brother.
 Bolindoesn'ttakethiswell.